paradigmatech/s3p/README.md

 =================================

-Welcome to S3P (Simple Serial Space Protocol), a lightweight serial communication protocol designed for telemetry and telecommand (TM/TC) in space hardware.
+Welcome to S3P (Simple Serial Space Protocol), a lightweight serial communication protocol designed for telemetry and telecommand (TM/TC) for space hardware.

 S3P provides a simple, reliable, and efficient solution for wired